quantum-ket/ket/README.md

 # Ket Quantum Programming Language

-Ket is a Python-embedded classical-quantum programming language for dynamic interaction between classical and quantum computers.
+Ket is a Python-embedded  language for hybridity classical-quantum  programming.

 ### Table of contents: